cakephp/docs/en/controllers/request-response.rst

     // is accessible at
     $this->request->data['MyModel']['title'];

-You can either directly access the data property, or you can use :php:meth:`CakeRequest::data()` to read the data array in an error free manner.
+You can either directly access the :php:attr:`~CakeRequest::$data` property, or you can use :php:meth:`CakeRequest::data()` to read the data array in an error free manner.
 Any keys that do not exist will return ``null``::